 How much does it cost to live on the Costa de la Luz?

-The cost of living is generally on a par with the average in Spain.
-For the most part, it’s cheaper than the neighbouring Costa del Sol especially when it comes to property.
+The cost of living is generally on par with the average in Spain.
+For the most part, it’s cheaper than the neighboring Costa del Sol, especially when it comes to property.
 But, you may need to tighten your wallet strings in high season when eating out and tourist accommodation can be pricey.